SCGeology/netcdf2ascii/README.md

 You can download the toolboxes (along with scripts and folder structure) with the .7z files.

-The wiki for this project show the tool help generated in ArcGIS.
+[The wiki for this project](https://github.com/SCGeology/netcdf2ascii/wiki/Convert-NetCDF-to-ASCII) shows the tool help generated in ArcGIS.
 It can give you context while you look at the code.